nunes14/multicloud-control-plane-transformer/README.md

 ## Features

+### Rendering

+The `render` command populates the placeholders in a template with values in the following order:

+- Template parameter default values (lowest priority)
+- Application values
+- Application deployment overrides (highest priority)

 ### Assignment

 The `assign` command reads the contents of a Control Plane Repo and ensures that applications are assigned to the correct clusters.